Jack Kerouac was born in 1922 and died in 1969 in St. Petersburg, Florida at the age of 47.

-It marked him forever as one of the fathers of The Beat Generation.
+It marked him forever as one of the founding fathers of The Beat Generation.

 Even the way he wrote the book was unconventional.
 He cut sheets of wrapping paper into narrow strips that would fit into his typewriter.